olmozavala/ocean_litter/README.md

 # RUN AT HPC
+## Normal run (new releases)
 To run in parallel the `HPC_RUN.sh` modifies the `generalrun_hpc.sh` file and creates multiple copies of it, one for each monthly release.
+**Warning**: be sure the *HPC running extra years* is commented out on the file.
 Each copy of `generalrun_hpc.sh` will be in charge of a single monthly release.
 It stops and restarts the run every **30** days (or other).

 To make a new run you have to:

+1. Modify `HPC_RUN.sh` and define the years and months you want to generate releases
+2. Modify `generalrun_hpc_sh` and specify:
+   1. End date for all the releases `end_date_str`
+   2. Define the output folder and the name of your run (each name will be appended with the year and month of the release)

+## Extra year (appending to an existing runs)
+To run in parallel the `HPC_RUN.sh` modifies the `generalrun_hpc.sh` file and creates multiple copies of it, one for each monthly release.
+**Warning**: be sure the *HPC running extra years* is commented out on the file.
+Each copy of `generalrun_hpc.sh` will be in charge of a single monthly release.
+It stops and restarts the run every **30** days (or other).

+To make a new run you have to:

-1) Modify `HPC_RUN.sh` and define the years and months you want to generate releases
+1. Modify `HPC_RUN.sh` and define the years and months you want to generate releases
-2) Modify `generalrun_hpc_sh` and specify:
+2. Modify `generalrun_hpc_sh` and specify:
-   1) End date for all the releases `end_date_str`
+   1. End date for all the releases `end_date_str`
-   2) Define the output folder and the name of your run (each name will be appended with the year and month of the release)
+   2. Define the output folder and the name of your run (each name will be appended with the year and month of the release)

 # Folders

+* HPC Data
+    * Currents `/gpfs/home/osz09/scratch/world_litter_data/`

 * Local Data `/data/UN_Litter_data`
     * Test vector fields `/data/UN_Litter_data/HYCOM`